A Grace Full Life.

 Now get out your dry erase board and your meal planner pad (with days/meals on it).

-Add the meals with days listed on the dry erase board and place on the fridge.
+Add the meals with days listed on the dry erase board and place them on the fridge.

 Now you can see what you are eating and when!